School Physical Therapist

 Positively serve as a member of the Student Services team and the Colorado School for the Deaf and Blind as a whole; and participate in regular team and departmental meetings, school, and instructional meetings as required.

-Consult with students’ off-campus medical teams with questions
+Consult with students’ off-campus medical teams with questions and concerns about changes in student abilities.

 Participate in and/or provide activities related to professional development and training/workshops as appropriate.